s434/Movie-App/README.md

-🎬 Movie App
+# Movie App
-A full-featured and responsive React Native movie browsing app built with Expo, TailwindCSS, and Appwrite.
-The app fetches real-time movie data from The Movie Database (TMDB) API and allows users to explore trending, upcoming, and top-rated movies with rich visuals and seamless navigation.
+Movie App is a fully functional and responsive mobile application built using React Native and Expo, styled with TailwindCSS (NativeWind), and integrated with Appwrite for backend services.
+It utilizes the TMDB (The Movie Database) API to fetch real-time movie data and allows users to explore a wide range of movies with a smooth and intuitive user experience.

-✨ Features
+# Features
-📽 Browse trending, upcoming, and top-rated movies
+- Browse trending, upcoming, and top-rated movies.

-🔍 Search movies by name
+- Search for movies by name.

-🧾 View detailed movie info including cast, rating, and release date
+- View detailed movie information including cast, rating, synopsis, and release year.

-💾 Integrated Appwrite for backend services like user authentication (if used), database storage, etc.
+- Backend integration with Appwrite for services such as authentication and database management.

-🎨 Styled using TailwindCSS (via NativeWind) for a clean, responsive UI
+- Responsive and modern user interface styled with TailwindCSS (NativeWind).

-⚡ Fast and smooth transitions using Expo Router
+- Seamless navigation and performance optimization using Expo Router.